-Dana Frazier is the Compliance Officer who works under the direction of the day shift Lieutenant.
-His job is two-fold.
-He handles animal complaints, and parking complaints.
+Marla Dunn and Ron Gardner are the Compliance Officers who work under the direction of the day shift Lieutenant.
+Their job is two-fold.
+They handle animal complaints and parking violations.

 - Barking Dogs